Positives

 Approximate Weight

-The Capita Aeronaut felt on the light side bordering on normal.
-(We don’t put in the exact weight because with wood cores there is no consistency in a boards weight)
+The Capita Aeronaut felt light, bordering on normal.
+(We don’t put in the exact weight because with wood cores, there is no consistency in a board’s weight)

 Sizing

 Here are some ideal US boot sizes (most important) for the Capita Aeronaut boards.
-You can of course go bigger or smaller depending on your riding style and boot’s footprint, but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.
+You can, of course, go bigger or smaller depending on your riding style and the boot’s footprint, but these work best to keep the board from turning slower than it should and to avoid the dreaded Toe & Heel Drag.

 153: 7.5-8.5